cubic9com/crowpanel-5.79_weather-display/README.md

 # Overview / 概要

 This project is a weather forecast display system that uses [Elecrow CrowPanel ESP32 E-Paper HMI 5.79-inch Display](https://www.elecrow.com/crowpanel-esp32-5-79-e-paper-hmi-display-with-272-792-resolution-black-white-color-driven-by-spi-interface.html).
-It shows weather forecasts at 3-hour intervals for the next 12 hours.
+It displays weather forecast at 3-hour intervals for the next 12 hours.
 The weather forecast data is obtained using [OpenWeatherMap](https://openweathermap.org/) API.

 \[日本語\]